metacpan/metacpan-cpan-extracted/distros/U/UI-Various/README.md

 #### `language`

-configures the initial language used by the package itself, both for debugging and the UI elements.
+configures the initial language used by the package itself, both for messages and the UI elements.
 Currently 2 languages are supported:

 - de
 - en (default)